 I decided to make the murals about this topic.

 Mellersh and Neale Brewery ceased trading in 1938.
 After that the site was used as lockup buildings, places where car mechanics worked and generally a large area of waste ground.
 In 1988 the site was cleared to make way for Safeways supermarket and Car Park.
-Tragically they pulled down an incredible ‘Tun House’ that used to have a pagoda roof as it sat right in the middle of the site.
+Tragically they pulled down an incredible ‘Tun House’ that sat right in the middle of the site.

 In the library I found a book called The History of Reigate Brewing by Richard Symonds, a local historian.
 This was exactly what I had been looking for.
 This was so concise and also contained brewing history dating back hundreds of years.
 After looking at all this information I decided to make the murals tell a chronological story of brewing in Reigate.